leopiney/.github/profile/README.md

 - **[linus-torvalds-skills](https://github.com/leopiney/linus-torvalds-skills)**.
 A doctrine for making AI coding assistants behave more like Linus Torvalds: blunt, pragmatic, data-structure-first, allergic to bloat.
 - **[deep-forest](https://github.com/leopiney/deep-forest)**.
 An implementation of the gcForest algorithm, an alternative to deep neural networks for structured data.
 - **[tensor-safe](https://github.com/leopiney/tensor-safe)**.
 A Haskell framework for defining type-safe deep learning models and exporting them to TensorFlow/Keras.
-- **[elevenscribe](https://github.com/leopiney/elevenscribe)**.
-A small ElevenLabs Scribe v2 client so I don't have to pay for a transcription subscription.
+- **[wolfbud](https://github.com/leopiney/wolfbud)**.
+A small ElevenLabs Scribe v2 wrapper client so I don't have to pay for a transcription subscription (WhisperFlow/Monologue/SuperWhisper).

 ### Elsewhere